A platform for information exchange, best practice, problem solving and peer support.

 The Data Management Plans (DMPs) Interest Group meets online via Zoom.
 The Group is facilitated by ARDC and open to anybody interested in DMPs, DMP tools and their effectiveness.
 The Group provides a forum for discussion about local DMP tools and approaches as well as international developments.

-We work with a community of eResearch and research data management support services within research organisations institutions and research infrastructure organisations to support data-related competency and capability building.
-We regularly hold state based roundtables and informals, events and webinars related to research data management.
+ARDC works with a community of eResearch and research data management support staff within research and research infrastructure organisations to support data-related competency and capability building.
+We regularly hold state-based roundtables related to research data management in a number of the capital cities.
+For more information see the roundtables in VIC/TAS, NSW, SA, ACT, WA, QLD

 A group building a sustainable community that benefits research software engineers, and ultimately contributes to more efficient and reproducible research.

 ARDC, AARNet and ADA are working together to support a community to discuss the challenges and strategies for managing sensitive data.
-The community will be initially aimed at the ‘research supporters’ e.g. infrastructure providers, librarians, policy writers and implementers and evolve in response to emerging community needs.
+The community is aimed at the ‘research supporters’ (e.g. infrastructure providers, librarians, policy writers and implementers) and will evolve in response to emerging community needs.
 We aim to gather every couple of months to hear expert speakers and enable community discussion.

-Publishers and funders are increasingly looking at data being deposited in certified Trusted Data Repositories.
-That's why ARDC facilitates a Community around organisations interested in seeking international trust certification for their repositories.
+Publishers and funders are increasingly interested in data being deposited into certified Trusted Data Repositories.
+Therefore, ARDC facilitates a Community around organisations interested in seeking international trust certification for their repositories